rishi-naath/Driver_Drowsiness_Detection_Using_CNN/README.md

 7. for better detection in DDD, focus over a moderately-lit area.

-for any doubts, contact: rishinaath33@gmail.com (if your gmail falls in my spam, i'm so sorry in advance you're going away).
+for any doubts, contact: rishinaath33@gmail.com (if your mail falls in my spam, i'm so sorry in advance you're going away).